fm3chanic/npp_themes/README.md

 for a machine wide installation (admin rights might be required)

+> [!NOTE]
+> The themes come **without** a general font and font size setting.
+> You need to setup a font and font size of your liking in the "Default Style" area of style settings to make the theme usable.

 ### Contribution:

 If you want to help maintaining the themes, please use colors from the according color scheme.
 You can find the scheme files in the repo linked above.